srisridasari/abap-rap-learning-guide/README.md

 11. [Call to Action](#call-to-action)

 ## What is RAP?
-RAP, or the SAP RAP (Rapid Application Programming) model, is a paradigm that accelerates application development...
+RAP, or the SAP RAP (Restful Application Programming) model, is a paradigm that accelerates application development...
 [Include analogy here]

 ## Part 1: Understanding the Foundation
 In this section, we will dive into the basics of database tables and Core Data Services (CDS) used within SAP.